This procedure sets forth guidelines to assist state-operated campuses of the State

 Receipt of a waiver request denial from the University-wide MWBE Program Office;

-Determines that the vendor/contractor/consultant has failed to perform good faith
+Determines that the vendor/contractor/consultant has failed to perform good

 The campus contract administrator will ensure that the Exhibit